hyuny223/team777-ping-pong-ball-detection/detection/README.md

 # 3. Main Scripts
 ## 1. trt_detection.py
 This script is to subscribe detected objects and control next activation of Xycar.
-In this script, it prints the color of pingpong ball out.
+In this case, it prints the color of pingpong ball out.

 ## 2. trt_distance.py
 This script is to compute distance of detected pinpong ball.
 It is calculated based on Geometrical Distance Estimation.